• Home

 First Floor Interior

-The dining room viewed from the kitchen door.
+The dining room viewed from the halldoor.
 The living room is to the left.
-All furniture is negotiable.
 The ceiling is hand painted.

 Adjacent to the Dining Room is the Living Room.
 The original amazing hardwood floors and trim run throughout the house.
 Custom sized natural fiber wool and silk rugs will come with the house.
-Furniture is negotiable.
-Sorry!
-The sweet dog goes with us.
 The double french doors in this picture lead into the Grand Parlor, which we use as our Master Bedroom.

 The Grand Parlor (used as a Master Bedroom) opens from the Living Room.
 The four giant windows allow us to feel like we live outdoors in nature.
 We have hundreds of birds that eat from the birdfeeders hanging just outside our windows, and we lay in bed and watch them.

-The four giant windows are so beautiful.
+The door to the left leads to the Grand staircase (unrestored).
 This room also contains a wall mounted propone stove that we use to augment the heat.

 Show More